How to Get a U.S. Passport in 2 Weeks or Less [2025 Update]

 If this will be your FIRST passport:

-You’ll need to drop your application off at a passport acceptance facility, like a local post office or library.
+You’ll need to drop your application off at a passport acceptance facility for routine or expedited services or at a passport agency for urgent or emergency services.

 To get a new passport or renew one issued before you were 16, you’ll need to complete the following steps: